freesemt/molass-tutorial/intro.md

 This tutorial gets you started with how to use the Molass Library.
 Follow the chapters in the left sidebar.

-For the design philosophy of the library, see [Molass Library Design](https://freesemt.github.io/molass-design/).
+For the theoretical explanation of the library, see [Molass Library Theory](https://freesemt.github.io/molass-theory/).

 For detailed description of each fucntion, check out [Molass Library Reference](https://freesemt.github.io/molass-reference/).